SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex3-Instance/README.md

         *  You may not see this option if you are using the shared subaccount for DA262
      *  (Cloned) SAP HANA CLound, SAP HANA Database

-    You can choose the type of instance you would like to create and click on 'Next Step'.
+    You can choose the type of instance you would like to create and click on **Next Step**.
 Let's create an SAP HANA Cloud, SAP HANA Database instance.
 Select that option and click on Next Step.
     ![select](images/2.png)

 2. Below are the field details that you see on this Create Instance screen, the values they take and the steps to successfully create an SAP HANA Cloud instance.